-The minimum requirements for ranks as specified in Act 182 and other applicable laws are: Professor--an earned doctorate (including the JD and MFA equivalency degrees with 60 graduate credits for faculty in the studio or performing arts); at least seven years of teaching experience.
+The minimum requirements for ranks as specified in Act 182 and other applicable laws are: Professor--an earned doctorate (including JD and MFA with 60 graduate credits for faculty in the studio or performing arts); at least seven years of teaching experience.

-Associate Professor--minimum of an earned doctorate (including the JD and MFA equivalency degrees with 60 graduate credits for faculty in the studio or performing arts); or a master's degree plus forty semester hours of graduate credit or a total of seventy semester hours of graduate credit including a master's degree or all course work completed toward a doctorate as certified by the university where the work is being taken; at least five years of teaching experience.
+Associate Professor--minimum of an earned doctorate or a master's degree plus forty semester hours of graduate credit or a total of seventy semester hours of graduate credit including a master's degree or all course work completed toward a doctorate as certified by the university where the work is being taken; at least five years of teaching experience.